maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 [Chaos Engineering](https://principlesofchaos.org/) is a practice of running experiments on a system to observe how it reacts.

-This can reduce on call burden not only by giving the engineers higher confidence in the system, but can serve as on call training.
+This can reduce on call burden not only by giving higher confidence in the system, but can serve as on call training.
 Engineers become familiar with the observability tools and are engaged and focused on resilience.

 - Start with one-off experiments or game days
 - Choose experiments based on real world events and incidents
 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something

-## Other considerations

-Although the system is complex we can do our best to minimise accidental complexity.

-- Defining domain boundaries lowers cognitive complexity for engineers
-- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
-- Test first approach to ensure we only write the code we need

-### System design and team structure
+## System design and team structure

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of system will reflect the organization that built it.
 It follows that loosely coupled systems are created by loosely coupled teams.